danidee10/danidee10.github.io/_posts/2016-11-28-flask-by-example-9.markdown

 ### Creating the celery object
-Flask used to have an integration for celery, but from celery xxx that integration was no longer necessary.
+Flask used to have an integration for celery, but from celery 3.0 that integration was no longer necessary.

 **Include this at the top of votr.py**